ThisIsPIRI/python-tools/readme.md

 ## capture.py
 Captures screenshots of a window with GDK and converts them to numpy arrays.

+## cutaud
+Mutes multiple sections of a video.

 ## downloadPage.py
 Downloads a webpage from URL.
 May be able to download other files.